JuliaExtremes/IDFDataCanada.jl/README.md

 A set of methods to get ECCC IDF data from .txt files.

-*Work in progress: run at your own risk*

-*Note: Compatible with Linux/MacOS only, sorry Windows users...* 😐

 ## Overview

 Intensity-Duration-Frequency (IDF) data from Engineering Climate Datasets of Environment and Climate Change Canada (ECCC) are available for download in .txt format, a format that can be less convinient to use.
-IDFDataCanada.jl offers methods to get ECCC IDF data in NetCDF (.nc) or CSV (.csv) format automatically from the .txt files from ECCC's [Google Drive](https://drive.google.com/open?id=1VsJnWGfz2NTzT4orgTH1RL3yzZcrdYTC).
+IDFDataCanada.jl offers methods to get ECCC IDF data in NetCDF (.nc) or CSV (.csv) format automatically from the .txt files from ECCC's [server](https://collaboration.cmc.ec.gc.ca/cmc/climate/Engineer_Climate/IDF/).

 ## Required dependencies